cisco/mindmeld/source/blueprints/hr_assistant.rst

 ^^^^^^^^^^^^^^^

 This HR assistant would be used by an HR manager to ask questions about employees at an organization.
 They should be able to ask for information about a particular employee, for company-wide statistics, or for a group of employees that meet certain criteria.
+In addition, they can also use the assistant to answer frequently asked questions about payroll, performance review and general policies.

 2. Example Dialogue Interactions